Eurammon

 Eurammon (stylised as eurammon) is a European non-profit initiative for natural refrigerants.
-It was set up in 1996 and comprises European companies, institutions, and industry experts.
+It was set up in 1996 and comprises a global network of companies, institutions, and industry experts.
 It is based in Frankfurt (Main), Germany.
-The initiative's name is composed of the words "Europe" and "ammonia".
-The objective of Eurammon is to jointly promote the greater use of natural refrigerants, as they have almost no effect on global warming and on the depletion of the ozone layer.
+The objective of Eurammon is to jointly promote the greater use of natural refrigerants in refrigeration, air conditioning and heat pump systems, as they have almost no effect on global warming and on the depletion of the ozone layer.

 Background and objectives

 Natural refrigerants have been used for refrigeration since the mid-19th century, mainly in food production and storage.
 Ammonia (NH3), in particular, has been the refrigerant in use in industrial refrigeration for more than 130 years.
 In the 1950s and 60s, however, it began to be replaced more and more in new plants by synthetic refrigerants.

 The Eurammon initiative arose out of the lack of acceptance for natural refrigerants.
-The initiative's objective is to promote the use of natural refrigerants.
+The initiative's objective is to promote the use of natural refrigerants as ammonia, CO2, hydrocarbons, air and water.
 For its members, Eurammon acts as a knowledge pool or platform facilitating the worldwide sharing of information and international networking.

 Activities of the eurammon initiative

 eurammon Student's Day

-This annual event, organised by eurammon takes place in and held in English, informs operators, planners, system engineers, and other interested parties about the applications of natural refrigerants.
-The latest legislation and the analysis of life-cycle costs of refrigeration systems are just some of the topics discussed.
+This annual event, organised by eurammon in cooperation with universities and vocational schools, informs future professionals, operators, planners, system engineers, and other interested parties about the latest developments in applications of natural refrigerants.
+The latest legislation and the analysis of life-cycle costs of refrigeration systems are just some of the topics discussed eurammon Student´s Day 2025 - eurammon.

-Natural Refrigeration Award

-Every two years, Eurammon awards the Natural Refrigeration Award at the Eurammon Symposium.
-It recognises young scientists for their outstanding theses in the field of natural refrigerants.
-The purpose of the award is to support the next generation of scientists and encourage them to engage in further research on natural refrigerants in the field of refrigeration technology.
-Degree and doctoral graduates can submit their official examination papers.
-Three prizes are awarded, totalling 5,000 euros.
-The winners also have the opportunity to present their thesis to the congregated experts at the international Eurammon symposium.
-In 2013, Eurammon announced the award together with the Faculty of Thermal Process Engineering of the Technical University of Hamburg-Harburg and the Norwegian trade magazine KULDE og Varmepumper.

-Technical Committee
+Steering Committee

-In May 2011, the European initiative for natural refrigerants Eurammon set up a new committee to consider technical issues and new developments in the field of natural refrigerants.
-The team, comprising around 25 experts, considers technical issues concerning all aspects of natural refrigerants that come to Eurammon's attention.
+The eurammon Steering Committee considers technical issues and new developments in the field of natural refrigerants.
+The team is supported by adhoc task forces to address technical and policy issues concerning all aspects of natural refrigerants that come to eurammon's attention.
 Thematically, the issues concern all areas of refrigeration technology in which natural refrigerants are or could be used.
-The committee is open to all Eurammon members interested in technical debate and who wish to develop their know-how in this field.
-In addition to the Technical Committee, there is also a special working group, which deals specifically with all issues and topics relating to the refrigerant ammonia.
+The committee is open to all eurammon members interested in technical debate and who wish to develop their know-how in this field About us | eurammon.